ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 - ### Check for the minimal component configuration required to run tracking

 Power button is not required.
-Controller will power on when USB cable is plugged in
+Controller will (sometimes) power on when USB cable is plugged in

 Battery is not required but there can be loss of tracking if USB voltage is unstable